-To use one of the PCA modules in the capture mode either one or both of the CCAPM bits CAPN and CAPP for that module must be set.
-The external CEX input for the module (on port 1) is sampled for a transition.
-When a valid transition occurs the PCA hardware loads the value of the PCA counter registers (CH and CL) into the module's capture registers (CCAPnL and CCAPnH).
-If the CCFn bit for the module in the CCON SFR and the ECCFn bit in the CCAPMn SFR are set then an interrupt will be generated (Refer to Figure 12).
+To use one of the PCA Modules in the capture mode either one or both of the CCAPM bits CAPN and CAPP for that Module must be set.
+The external CEX input for the Module (on port 1) is sampled for a transition.
+When a valid transition occurs the PCA hardware loads the value of the PCA counter registers (CH and CL) into the Module's capture registers (CCAPnL and CCAPnH).
+If the CCFn bit for the Module in the CCON SFR and the ECCFn bit in the CCAPMn SFR are set then an interrupt will be generated (see Figure 12).